 Why do questions informed by inquiry provoke better answers?

 From school projects to scientific publications, we can find curious people that become inquirers to satisfy their thirst for knowledge.
 Those inquirers start to blossom in your classroom.
 Regardless if it is just a search for a piece of missing information or the development of a longitudinal study, we link inquiry to research.
 Research is a road that drives us from one place to another – when done properly and with a reasonable amount of enthusiasm.
-We stumble on things that are useful and thought-provoking, but we also find things that are irrelevant; telling them apart is one of the most important research skills one can cultivate.
+We stumble on resources that are useful and thought-provoking, but we also find things that are irrelevant; telling them apart is one of the most important research skills one can cultivate.

 Taking this research-road and encountering all its challenges – with rewards and disappointments – gives us full control over our inquiry.
 Basic information questions are answered during the first stages of research, so we are left with wonderment questions: issues that are debatable or have not been answered yet.